Last updated: September 22, 2022

 In this guide, we'll help you quickly and easily find the replacement bulb size(s) you need for your 2019, 2020, 2021, and 2022 Ford F-150 (13th Generation).
 We cover each and every bulb from headlights to taillights and everything in between.

-The late 13th Generation Ford F-150 models (2019 and up) most commonly comes with factory halogens headlights but it may be equipped with LEDs from the factory for higher end trims.
+The late 13th Generation Ford F-150 models (2019 and up) most commonly comes with factory halogens headlights but they may be equipped with LEDs from the factory for higher-end trims.
 We recommend checking before ordering bulbs by pulling one headlight bulb or contacting Ford with your VIN.

 We organized all the bulbs into 5 lighting categories with easy-to-read charts.
 Select any of the categories below to jump right to the bulb size chart you're looking for:

 💡 TIP: Did you know that you can upgrade your headlight and fog light bulbs on your F-150?
 Get up to 300% more light with LED or HID bulbs.
 Learn more below the size charts!